 - Hardware in the spine such as screws and rods

 - Prior lumbar fusion less than six months old

 - Metastatic cancer (cancer that has spread to the bones)

 - Grade 3 and 4 spondylolisthesis.
 Grade 1 or Grade 2 spondylolisthesis are treatable

 - Disc space infections

-Consult your physician if you have any questions about the conditions above or to find out if you would qualify for spinal decompression therapy.
+Consult your physician if you have any questions about the conditions above.

 Most patients do not experience any major side effects.
 The most common side effect is a dull, achy soreness for the first week or two as the body becomes accustomed to being stretched and decompressed.
 Spinal decompression stretches muscles in a lengthening direction which the body is generally not used to.
 Because of this patients may experience a dull, achy soreness that they often describe as “it feels like I just worked out for the first time in a long time.”
 Very rarely do patients have an increase in the pain that they came in with.

 Patients with acute, severe disc herniations may experience some pain during the first week or two until the herniation retracts back in taking pressure off of the nerves.
 Acute disc herniation patients tend to experience more “up and down” types of relief from their pain for the first 2 weeks as an acute disc herniation can be slightly unpredictable.
 Regardless of the mild soreness experienced in the first week or two, most patients experience 50% relief or more of their pain around the end of the second week.